 The best video chat apps you can download today

-Zoom's feature set is extremely robust.
-Screen sharing, live annotations and encryption all comes standard, whether you use the free version of the app or decide to pay.
+Screen sharing, live annotations and encryption all come standard with Zoom, whether you use the free version of the app or decide to pay.
 If you're simply video chatting with one other friend, the free app doesn't lock anything away from you.
 That changes, however, when you decide to invite three or more people into your meeting, at which point you have a 40-minute time limit.
-A $15 Pro tier lifts that restriction so you can have up to 100 people on the same call, while the Business tier raises that cap even higher for enterprise customers.
+A $15-per-month Pro tier lifts that restriction so you can have up to 100 people on the same call, while the Business tier raises that cap even higher for enterprise customers.

 Skype's been a name on the list of best video chat apps for a very long time.
 Microsoft's offering has an impressive 50-person limit, and it costs you nothing.
 Like Zoom, Skype also has a browser client, and is available on practically every modern computing device and smartphone.